Yiwu railway station: Overview

 Waiting room has a curved front channels, for taxis and pedestrians; a station near the mouth of a dedicated channel to facilitate taxi passengers up and down.
 Station Square is currently still in construction, Station Road, Court Road will be opened to traffic as soon as possible.
 In addition, the Mall Road, North City Road, Zongze Road, Xuefeng Road will be extended to the Passenger Station Dengjun.
 To Dongyang, River and other places have fast access.

 Location: Also in the northwest of Yiwu city, 4 km away from the airport, 9.5 km away from the urban centre.

 History

-The first railway station in Yuwi was built during the 1930s and was located on the Shanghai–Kunming railway.
+The first railway station in Yiwu was built during the 1930s and was located on the Shanghai–Kunming railway.
 As part of a project to shorten and upgrade the line, the present Yiwu railway station, to the north of the city, was built.
-The new station opened in 2006 and former central station was closed and the track through Yuwi lifted.
+The new station opened in 2006 and former central station was closed and the track through Yiwu lifted.
 In 2014, the Hangzhou–Changsha high-speed railway opened, which passes through this station.